 For a given aperture value, the longer the focal length, the shallower the depth of field.
 For example, let us consider that you are shooting a subject about 10 meters away from the camera using a 35mm lens at f/5.6.
 From the same distance of 10 meters, you are shooting the same subject at a focal length of 85mm at the same f value, that is f/5.6.
 If you compare these images, the image shot at 85mm will have a shallower depth of field compared to the image shot at 35mm.
 This is very similar to how distance controls the depth of field.
 The scenario of zooming in with 85mm is equivalent to getting closer to your subject with a 35mm.

 Depth of field vs focal length: The longer the focal length for a particular aperture value, the smaller or shallower the depth of field.
 Illustration for Light Stalking by Dahlia

 Focusing distance is another important factor that affects depth of field.
 Above the minimum focusing distance for a particular focal length, for a particular aperture value, the depth of field varies with the distance between the subject and the lens.
 The closer the subject is to the camera, the shallower the depth of field and vice-versa.

 Note: All lenses have a minimum focusing distance below which you will not be able to focus.

-For a given focal length and aperture value, closer your subject is to the camera, the shallower the depth of field.
-Which means, if the camera-subject distance is smaller, the depth of field will be shallower.
-As your subject is moved away from the camera, the camera-subject distance increases and the depth of field becomes larger or deeper.
+For a given focal length and aperture setting, the closer your subject is to the camera, the shallower your depth of field is.
+This means, if the camera-subject distance is smaller, the depth of field will be shallower.
+As your subject is moved away from the camera, the subject-to-camera distance increases and helps to maximize depth of field and hence the DoF becomes larger or deeper.